cdsap/type-safe-accessors-without-project-name/README.md

 ### Version Catalogs without rootProject.name
-This repository reproduces the caching issue observed when we enable `enableFeaturePreview("TYPESAFE_PROJECT_ACCESSORS")` in a project without `rootProject.name` set.
+This repository reproduces the caching issue observed when we enable `enableFeaturePreview("TYPESAFE_PROJECT_ACCESSORS")` in a project without `rootProject.name` defined in settings.gradle.

-The component showing the cache issues was the Kotlin Gradle Plugin, the task was KotlinCompiler, and the input properties affected are:
+In this example, the component affected is the Kotlin Gradle Plugin, the task KotlinCompiler, and the input properties with cache differences are:
 * classpathSnapshotProperties
 * kotlinJavaToolchainProvider